bonlycpe/Web-applications-for-elderly-physical-exercises/README.md

 # Web-applications-for-elderly-physical-exercises
-Web applications for elderly physical exercises Management of Information Technology Class
+Web applications for elderly physical exercises project in Management of Information Technology Class